Updated on: December 5, 2024

 In addition, Qustodio offers a wide range of customization options, so parents can adjust all of the features according to their kids’ ages and schedules.
 Qustodio also has more parental control features, options, and settings than most competitors, including:

-- Call & SMS monitoring — view your children’s calls and text messages and block specific contacts or incoming or outgoing calls.
+- Call & SMS monitoring — view your children’s calls and text messages and block specific contacts or incoming or outgoing calls for Android and iOS.

 - Panic button — your child can send an alert to trusted contacts if there’s an emergency or they’re in danger.